CherokeeLanguage/CherokeeLessons.com/content/content/cherokee-animal-names-tts-demo-audio-1/index.md

 +++

-Enough progress has been made on the Cherokee TTS project to provide to provide a full set of audio only exercices.
+Enough progress has been made on the Cherokee TTS project to provide a full set of audio only exercises.

 This audio is 100% computer generated audio.
 No humans were used in the making of these audio files.